Running Effectiveness and race planning

 𝐌𝐚𝐱𝐢𝐦𝐮𝐦 𝐞𝐟𝐟𝐨𝐫𝐭 𝐫𝐮𝐧𝐬

-The test protocols rely on maximum effort runs.
+The models rely on maximum effort runs.
 These are runs at the highest average effort you can achieve over a specific duration.

 For example, your 3-minute maximum effort is the highest average power you can achieve over 3 minutes (elapsed).